Black Hills Corporation

 Cash vs Debt

-On the balance sheet, BKH has $23.6M in cash with $4.65B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+The company holds $23.6M in cash, though total debt stands at $4.65B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 Free cash flow is running at -$487.2M, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-Return on equity stands at 7.7%, which is modest for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 7.7% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 3.2% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $2.55B (2022) to $2.31B (2025).